 I give a breakdown of the full value of the wrongful death claims of each victim’s family in a moment.
 Each family members’ case has a different value.

 I also discuss which victims’ family likely has the largest claim for pain and suffering compensation, and why.

 First, I talk about some factors that affect the wrongful death claims.

 The Florida Highway Patrol (FHP) confirmed several fatalities after several cars were crushed by the bridge near Florida International University’s campus.

 The FHP is a law enforcement agency in Florida.
-Since this incident took place on 8th street, the FHP is investigating the incident.
-They will prepare a long form crash report for those who were killed in this accident.
+Since this incident took place on 8th street, the FHP investigated the incident.
+They’ve likely prepared a long form crash report for those who were killed and injured in this accident.

 The FHP will also prepare a homicide report for those who died.
 The homicide report is usually many pages long.
 It goes into graphic detail about how the accident occurred.

-The National Transportation and Safety Board Go To team arrived in Miami on March 15, 2018.
+The National Transportation and Safety Board Go To team arrived in Miami on the day of the collapse.

 They are the same agency that investigates plane crashes and big rig trucking accidents.